-Child Advocates of SW Connecticut (CAC) was founded in 2010 by concerned local citizens with a mission to provide volunteer child advocacy for abused or neglected children in Fairfield County.
+Child Advocates of SW Connecticut (CAC) was founded in 2010 with a mission to provide volunteer advocacy for abused, neglected and/or vulnerable children in Fairfield County.
 Since then, CAC has grown into a volunteer-powered organization of committed individuals who believe we as a society have a collective fundamental obligation to help improve the lives of our most vulnerable children and youth.

 In 2013, CAC became a member of the National CASA (Court Appointed Special Advocates) Association, a nationwide network of almost 1,000 programs in 49 states that recruit, train and support volunteers to represent the best interests of abused and neglected children in the courtroom.
-In 2015, CAC partnered with Patrice Comey to introduce CASA legislation to provide statutory recognition of Court Appointed Special Advocate (CASA) volunteers to work with Connecticut’s most vulnerable children in the child protection system.
-The legislation opens the door for CASA volunteers to help more abused and neglected children in our state.
+In 2015, CAC partnered with Patrice Comey to introduce legislation to provide statutory recognition of CASA/GAL (Guardian ad Litem) volunteers to work with Connecticut’s most vulnerable children in the child protection system.
+The legislation passed in 2016, opening the door for CASA/GAL volunteers to help more abused and neglected children in our state.

 In 2017, CAC established the Probate Court program to provide volunteer advocates in complex guardianship issues in Probate Court.
 And, after seeing an expanding need for advocacy beyond the life of GAL/CASA cases, in 2019 CAC established the Community Advocates for Children and Youth (CACY) program to provide volunteer advocates for children and youth in the community.
 CAC parted ways with the National CASA Association in 2021 in order to continue providing broader advocacy for children and youth through the rapidly expanding CACY program.